Preventative Dental Care

 - Brushing at least twice a day.
 The American Dental Association recommends that patients brush for at least two minutes once in the morning and again at night.
 While brushing after every meal is preferred, thoroughly brushing at least twice a day is vital to protecting your oral health.

 - Rinsing with an antibacterial mouthwash.
-Our Louisville, CO dentist at Louisville Dental Associates recommend rinsing with an antibacterial mouthwash after brushing to help remove any remaining bacteria from your mouth.
+Our Louisville, CO dentist at Louisville Dental Associates recommends rinsing with an antibacterial mouthwash after brushing to help remove any remaining bacteria from your mouth.

 While practicing these daily oral hygiene habits will help to dramatically improve your oral and overall health, enjoying a lifetime of healthy teeth and gums also means scheduling regular dental exams and x-rays with your Louisville, CO dentist.